zyachel/luanti-appimage/README.md

 ## How

 It uses GitHub Actions to first check if there's a new release available.
-If so, it builds Luanti from source on Ubuntu 22.04.
-Then using appimage-builder, puts the final binary and all its dependencies into an AppImage(following AppDir specification).
-And finally creates a new release with the help of some nifty actions.
+If so, it builds Luanti from source on Ubuntu 22.04(using Docker, because we dislike vendor lock-in and also want to be able to test the flow locally), and puts the final binary and all its dependencies into an AppImage(following AppDir specification using linuxdeploy).
+After that creates a new release with the help of some nifty actions.

 ## Installation